 - Copy of 947 Form (IRS Award Letter); if agency is a non-profit

-- Letter of Need' on official agency letterhead, which includes the a brief description of your agency and the expected duties of the students; if agency is a for-profit entity
+- Letter of Need' on official agency letterhead, which includes a brief description of your agency and the expected duties of the students; use only if agency is a for-profit entity, school/department, etc.

-Once our office has received the returned forms, a staff member from The Alice Varnado Harden Center for Service & Community Engaged Learning will notify the community agency and the student of approval or rejection.
-If the site meets all requirements for approval, The Alice Varnado Harden Center for Service & Community Engaged Learning for Service will add the community partner to the following semester approved Agency List.
+Once our office has received the returned forms, a staff member from The Alice Varnado Harden Center for Service & Community Engaged Learning will notify the community agency and the student to let each of you know if the site is approved or not approved.
+If the site is approved, then The Alice Varnado Harden Center for Service & Community Engaged Learning for Service will add the community partner to the following semesters approved Agency List.

 All forms should be submitted to your professor prior to the set deadline.
 Your professor will submit all forms to the Faculty Liaison in The Alice Varnado Harden Center for Service & Community Engaged Learning.

-Pictures of your forms, faxed forms, electronic signatures, and forms not signed by the student will not be accepted.
+- Pictures of forms, faxed forms, electronic signatures, and forms not signed by the student.

-- November 21- All service-learning log in forms are due to the Alice Varnado Harden Center for Service and Community Engaged Learning (forms must be submitted by the professor only/NO EXCEPTIONS).
+November 20, 2015 - All Service-Learning Log-in forms are due to the Alice Varnado Harden Center for Service and Community Engaged Learning (these forms must be submitted by the professor only/NO EXCEPTIONS).
+Students must submit the Service-Learning Log-in form to the professor, who will submit the Service-Learning Log-in form to Ms. Regina Clay by the November 20, 2015 deadline.